 Westerville is a city in Delaware and Franklin counties in the U.S. state of Ohio.
 It is a northeastern suburb of Columbus.
 The population was 36,120 at the 2010 census.
 Westerville is the home of Otterbein University.

 Upper Arlington is a suburb in Franklin County, Ohio, United States, on the northwest side of the Columbus metropolitan area.
 As of July, 2015, the population was estimated to be 34,907.

 Mason is a city in southwestern Warren County, Ohio, United States, approximately 22 miles from downtown Cincinnati.
 As of the 2010 census, Mason’s population was 30,712.

-There You Have It – The Best Places To Raise A Family In Ohio
+There You Have It – The Best Places To Grow Up In Ohio

 If you’re looking for a breakdown of cities in Ohio ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.

 Here’s a look at the best cities for singles Ohio according to the data:

 - These Are The 10 Richest Cities In Ohio

 - These Are The 10 Best Places To Retire In Ohio For 2018

 Detailed List Of The Best Places For Families In Ohio